afadesigns/zshellcheck/ROADMAP.md

 **Current Progress:** Version 0.0.73 (73/1000 Katas).

-Check the [README](./README.md) for the list of currently implemented Katas.
+For the list of currently implemented Katas, please refer to the [GitHub Wiki](https://github.com/afadesigns/zshellcheck/wiki).